Homogeneous spaces in tensor categories: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Alex Youcis for helpful discussions.
-We further would like to thank Akira Masuoka for pointing out an error in an earlier version of this text.
-K.C. was supported by ARC grant FT220100125 and A.S. was supported by ARC grant DP210100251 and by an AMS-AMS Travel Grant.
+We also would like to thank Akira Masuoka for pointing out an error in an earlier version of this text.
+K.C. was supported by ARC grant FT220100125 and A.S. was supported by ARC grant DP210100251 and by an AMS-Simons Travel Grant.